IsAvaible/Automate-Flows/README.md

 # Automate Flows
- This repository contains various small programs ("flows") that can be imported and executed using the Android automation app Automate.
+ This repository contains various small programs ("flows") that can be imported and executed using the Android automation app [Automate](https://llamalab.com/automate/).
+Some of the flows exceed the block limit of 30 blocks and can therefore only be used with Automate Premium (fee required).